 2. Be active on social media.

-Social media is an effective opportunity to build your brand and expertise.
+Social media is an effective vehicle to build your brand and authority.
 First, social media keeps you active and engaged with your community.
 Second, you can use it to comment on industry news and ensure your brand voice is heard in conversations regarding relevant industry trends.

 Plus, you can use social media to promote thought leadership content in an organic way without seeming too promotional.

-3. Publish content in a variety of places.
+3. Publish a variety of content — in a variety of places.

 Creating thought leadership content doesn't just mean posting on your blog.
 It also means being active on social media, guest posting on other sites, and speaking at events or on podcasts.

 It's important to mix it up with owned media versus other media sources.
-Additionally, consider having a combination of written content vs. video content vs. audio content, like podcasts.
+Consider having a combination of written, video, and audio content, like podcasts.

 Ultimately, thought leadership content should show up wherever your audience is.

 4. Analyze what your competitors are doing.

 If your competitors are creating thought leadership content, analyze what they're doing.
 How often are they posting?
 Where are they posting?
 Don't be afraid to get inspiration from your competitors.